rajatvd/PytorchSession/PITCHME.md

 High quality tutorials for a __wide__ range of topics including RL, NLP, etc can be found in the official pytorch website [here](https://pytorch.org/tutorials/index.html)

-Go through them to get an idea of you would implement specific types of models and networks.
+Go through them to get an idea of how you would implement specific types of models and networks.

 The end